• Share this on:

 Last updated:

-Takes 44 minutes to read
+Takes 40 minutes to read

 Exporting processed fruit, vegetables and nuts to Europe means you need to meet high standards for food safety and quality.
-Food consumed in the European Union (EU) is already largely free of harmful residues.
+Food consumed in the European Union (EU) is largely free of harmful residues.
 However, limits on various contaminants keep rising.
 Increased traceability, transparency and responsible social and environmental practices are becoming more important.
 This has led to the development of lots of certification schemes.
 There are also opportunities to stand out from the market by applying niche market standards.

 The General Food Law is the legislative framework for food safety in Europe.
 The General Food Law established the European Food Safety Authority (EFSA).
 The EFSA is responsible for developing specific food safety legislation and creating frameworks for official food controls.

 If companies do not comply with European food legislation, individual cases can be reported through the Rapid Alert System for Food and Feeds (RASFF), which is freely accessible to the general public.
-In 2022, the RASFF reported 4,361 cases of non-compliance during official inspections.
-In the category edible nuts, most of these were related to mycotoxins.
-In the processed fruit category, most problems were related to pesticide residues and preservatives.

 Figure 1: Farm to Fork approach